"I've never seen anyone kick so much ass in my entire life." —Random Villager

 Especially notable is the one Vash and Knives had when they were a year old.
-Their reactions were actually relatively similar—check out Vash's Slasher Smile after he stabbed Rem—but Vash due to not passing out from the starvation thing worked through his and got better, while Knives pretended to have forgotten and then...killed everyone.
-At least he feels kinda bad about how many plants were included in 'everyone' later.
+Their reactions were actually relatively similar, but because Vash didn't pass out from the starvation, things worked through and he got better, while Knives pretended to have forgotten and then...killed everyone.
+At least he felt kinda bad about how many plants were included in 'everyone' later.

 Determined Expression: Vash looks like this whenever he drops his facade of idiocy and decides to get serious.
 Only to be expected from a man whose byword is determination.